devendranaga/linux-systems-programming-with-c/time.md

 3. timerfd_create
 ```

-The command `hwclock` is very useful to get or set time to the system.
+The command `hwclock` is very useful to get or set time to the system RTC hardware clock.

 `hwclock` is also used to correct time drifts with the UTC.
 A periodic \(deterministic timeout\) set would allow the system to be in sync with the UTC time.